pulumi/pulumi-hugo/themes/default/content/docs/guides/crosswalk/kubernetes/configure-access-control.md

 ---
-title: Configure Kubernetes Access Control
+title: Configuring Kubernetes Access Control | Crosswalk
 meta_desc: This page will walk you through how to configure Kubernetes
            access control on AWS, Azure, and GCP.
 menu: